dmind-gmbh/extension-cookieman/Documentation/Configuration/Reference/TypoScriptSetup/Index.rst

    This can be `<script>`, `<img>` or anything else.

    You can either use inline script or link to an external file (useful if a HTTP header `Content-Security-Policy` is set).

+   If you need a local path from your `_assets` directory, let TYPO3 build it.
+We currently recommend using `TEXT` with `insertData = 1` and the getText `{path : EXT:…}`.
+The preceding root path (`/`) is necessary for it to work on subpages.
+   See the example above.

+   It has shortcomings (see https://forge.typo3.org/issues/99203#change-507069).
+   For v13 we'll probably get the {asset : ...} getText (https://review.typo3.org/c/Packages/TYPO3.CMS/+/77018).

 .. _trackingObjects.‹tracking-object-key›.show: